bsc-iitm/machine-learning-foundations/docs/week-3/least_squares.md

 If you are seeing $\arg \min$ for the first time, think about it like a function (in the programming sense):

-- Find the value the minimizes the expression
+- Find the value that minimizes the expression
 - Return this value to the user